zabbix/zabbix/src/go/plugins/oracle/README.md

 [Oracle template.](https://git.zabbix.com/projects/ZBX/repos/zabbix/browse/templates/db/oracle_agent2)
 You can extend it or create your own template to cater to specific needs.

 **Important!
 This integration queries the `V$ACTIVE_SESSION_HISTORY` dynamic performance view which is part of the Oracle Diagnostics Pack.
-Please make sure that you have the licence required for using this management pack.**
+Please make sure that you have the license required for using this management pack.**

 ## Supported versions